How to balance our doshas (Vata, Pitta and Kapha) with proper diet and lifestyle?

 - Getting Diarrhea.

-- Uncomfortable feeling of heat in the body.
+- An uncomfortable feeling of heat in the body.

 - Feeling frustrated, angry, irritable.